-A look at the benefits and risks to weigh up before going ahead with "elective" egg freezing.
+Here's a look at the benefits and risks to weigh up before going ahead with egg freezing.

 When you're trying to decide "should I freeze my eggs or not?" it can feel like an uphill struggle to even know where to begin.